Osama bin Laden's house in Khartoum

-Osama bin Laden's house in Khartoum is a pink and beige brick-and-stucco three-story house on Al-Mashtal Street in the affluent Al-Riyadh quarter of Khartoum, Sudan, where Osama bin Laden lived between 1991 and 1996.
+Osama bin Laden's house in Khartoum is a pink and beige brick-and-stucco three-story house on Al-Mashtal Street in the affluent Al-Riyad quarter of Khartoum, Sudan, where Osama bin Laden lived between 1991 and 1996.

 Background

-Bin Laden arrived in Sudan in 1991 after falling out with Saudi Arabia's ruling family over their support for the United States in the Gulf War against Iraq.
+Osama bin Laden arrived in Sudan in 1991 after falling out with Saudi Arabia's ruling family over their support for the United States in the Gulf War against Iraq.
 He purchased this property and another in Soba, a one-storey unfurnished mud house on the western bank overlooking the Blue Nile where he spent many weekends with his family.
 He lived in Sudan with his four wives, four sons and daughter.
 Although he was extremely wealthy, both houses were described as very modest on purpose to adhere to his ideals of humble living.
 During his time in the country he heavily invested in the infrastructure and in agriculture and businesses.
 When he lived there he was more known as a "walking bank" than a successful organizer of terrorist operations.
 Hassan al-Turabi allowed bin Laden to live in Sudan on the condition that he would invest in Sudan.
 It is estimated that he may have invested US$50 million in Sudan.
-His investments consisted of a bank, trading firm, Wadi al Aqiq, construction industry, which built roads throughout North Sudan, Militant activity of Osama bin Laden and the largest of all was the Al-Damazin Farms which employed 4,000 people, near the Upper Nile region close to the Ethiopian border.
+His investments consisted of his militant activity, a bank, trading firm, Wadi al Aqiq, construction industry, which built roads throughout North Sudan, and the largest of all was the Al-Damazin Farms which employed 4,000 people, near the Upper Nile region close to the Ethiopian border.
 All of these activities he managed with his nine-room office manned by veteran business men supported by 400 Sudanese men at a salary of $200 a month.

 Although the house was heavily guarded with guards armed with machine guns on the ground floor, bin Laden once missed an assassination attempt at this house attempted by Takfiris, an ultra extremist group who considered bin Laden's ways as heretic.
 Following this attack, his house was made more secure with more guards and trenches dug in front and back of the house.
 This caused inconvenience to his neighbours who then wished that bin Laden would leave their neighbourhood.
 After living in Sudan for more than 4 years, he left Sudan in May 1996, bitterly disappointed with political developments in the country he had invested so much in.
 It was reported that the Chinese embassy took over the property as a residence in the years after bin Laden's departure, but by 2011 it was said to have remained vacant since bin Laden was expelled from the country in 1996 because tenants feared that the United States might bomb it.